GNOME/gnome-builder/doc/contributing/writingdocs.rst

 Submitting Patches
 ==================

-We will accept patches for documentation no matter how get them to us.
+We will accept patches for documentation no matter how you get them to us.
 However, you will save us a lot of time if you can:

  * Create a patch with git.